JFritzle/Mapsforge-to-Tiles/README.md

 Windows: If not yet installed, download and install latest ImageMagick version from [download section](https://imagemagick.org/script/download.php).
 After installation, program _magick.exe_ is expected to be found in one of folders _C:\Program Files*\ImageMagick*_.
 An alternative installation path for _magick.exe_ can be specified in the ini file.
 Linux: If not yet installed, install ImageMagick package using Linux package manager.
 (Ubuntu: _apt install imagemagick_)
 When Linux package managers do only install versions older than version 7 by default, then [installation from source](https://imagemagick.org/script/install-source.php) may be required.
+Default is to build Q16 variant.
+Use _./configure \-\-with-quantum-depth=8_ to build Q8 variant.
 Note: ImageMagick resource limits are hard-coded in Tcl script file, but can be adjusted in section _Set resource limits of ImageMagick_ if needed.

 6. curl (optional)